 The works will be inspected by Council as stated in the Works-In-Kind Agreement and/or development approval consent, including an inspection when construction is complete, to ensure the facility has been built to an acceptable standard.
-Any defects must be rectified during the Defects Liability Period in accordance with the provisions of the Works-In-Kind Agreement.
-Council's Assets team is to be consulted as to the general maintenance periods and Defects Liability Periods required for different asset classes.
-The agreed periods will be listed in the Works-In-Kind Agreement.
+Any defects must be rectified during the Defects Liability Period in accordance with the provisions of the Works-In-Kind Agreement..
+The agreed defects liability and maintenance periods will be listed in the Works-In-Kind Agreement.